sharowyeh/formant-pitch-playground/README.md

 ## stretcher -> process() given buf[c][i] 2d array ##
 - check if inputs need resampling, and loop samples length to write m_channelData(cd) -> inbuf
+  - check areWeResampling() for inputs pre-resampling, which following:
-  - pre-resampling given inputs if resampler implemented and:
+    - resampler is implemented and:
-    - lower frequency or smaller pitch scale(lower pitch) with option set high quality
+      - lower frequency or smaller pitch scale(lower pitch) with option set pitch high quality
-    - higher frequency or higher pitch scale(higher pitch) without high quality setting
+      - higher frequency or higher pitch scale(higher pitch) without option set pitch high quality
       - realtime and high consistency will ignore pre-resampling
       - pitch changes also envolved the frequency scaling whether frequency shifts and duration adjustments, which means: in time-domain, resampling to higher frequency will result less frames(samples) from origin and conversely to lower frequency, to keep specific duration with the same sample rate,
-  - loop inputs with index to copy to m_channelAssembly.input[c]
+  - loop inputs for prepareInput() calc l/r/m/s and store to m_channelAssembly.input[c]
+  - (if pre-resampling enabled)
+    - calls resampler resulting to m_channelAssembly.resampled[c] (ptr assigned by m_channelData.at(c)->resampled)
-  - write to ring buffer m_channelData[c]->inbuf
+  - write to ring buffer m_channelData[c]->inbuf from m_channelAssembly.input[c] or m_channelAssembly.resampled[c]
 - consume()
+  - check areWeResampling for output post-resampling, for further usage in end of consume()
-  - apply post-resampling given in hop size to calculate out hop size via calculateSingle()
+  - apply time ratio given in hop size to calculate out hop size via calculateSingle()
     - interleave channels signal from in[c][i] to dst[idx] in lr pattern for resampler
+  - loop m_channelData(cd)->inbuf to inputs consumption
-  - until m_channelData cd->inbuf is enough for in hop fft window size via getWindowSourceSize()
+  - check cd->inbuf is enough for in hop fft window size via getWindowSourceSize()
   - analysisChannel()
     - read cd->inbuf to cd->windowSource
     - multiply unwindowed input frames to each cd->scales time domain data, except classification scale